taconaut/Sppd.TeamTuner/Deployment.md

 # Deployment

-The deployment process isn't automated for the project, as the build and deployment environement can't be known beforehand.
-This document will show a powershell script, which is being used for nightly deploys with [Jenkins](https://jenkins.io/) to deploy the nightly build ([backend API](http://sppdteamtuner.hopto.org:1702/swagger/index.html), [frontend](http://sppdteamtuner.hopto.org:1703/)).
+The deployment process isn't automated for the project, as the build and deployment environment  can't be known beforehand.
+This document will show a PowerShell script, which is being used for nightly deploys with [Jenkins](https://jenkins.io/) to deploy the nightly build ([backend API](http://sppdteamtuner.hopto.org:1702/swagger/index.html), [frontend](http://sppdteamtuner.hopto.org:1703/)).

-## Environement
+## Environment
 - Two IIS app pools and sites; one each for backend and frontend.
 - Jenkins is installed on the same server IIS hosts the application.